cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/graph-box.md

 1. **Create or import a graph**
    - Use the **New** or **Load** button in the toolbar of the Graph box.
    - Configure any required options in the dialog that appears (e.g., number of nodes, graph type).

 2. **Inspect or edit**
-   - Select a graph in the list to show it in the main panel.
+   - Select a graph in the workbench to show it in the main panel.
-   - Use the context menu (right-click) or toolbar buttons for common actions such as rename, duplicate, delete, or export.
+   - Use the context menu (right-click) or toolbar buttons for common actions such as copy, paste, or export.
    - Use the graph editor in the main panel to add/remove nodes and edges, or to change orientations and graph type.

 3. **Use in other boxes**
    - Many operations in other boxes (e.g., *Search*, *Simulation*, *Estimator*) take graphs as inputs.
-You typically select them from drop-down lists populated from this box.
+You typically draw arrows from the Graph box in question to these other boxes.

 4. **Save your project**
    - When you save a Tetrad project, the set of graphs in this box is stored along with everything else.

 ## Key controls

-- **Toolbar**
+- **Actions**
-  - **New** – create a new graph (e.g., empty graph, random graph, or from a template).
+  - **New** – create a new graph (by making a new Graph box) or create a random graph using the *Random Graph* item in the *Graph* menu.
   - **Load / Import** – bring a graph in from a file or other source (e.g., .txt, .dot, .pcalg).
-  - **Duplicate / Rename / Delete** – manage existing graphs.
-  - **Export** – save a selected graph to a file.
+  - **Save** – save a selected graph to a file.

-- **Graph list**
-  - Shows all graphs currently in the project.
-  - Selecting an entry updates the main panel with that graph.

 - **Main panel**
   - Displays the selected graph in the graphical editor.